 Tier 3: Premium speakers – £7,000 to £15,000

-This is where the quality shift becomes material.
+At this tier, the quality shift becomes material.
 Premium speakers are booked three to six months in advance, carry a professionally produced showreel, and bring a track record that includes FTSE 100 events, major industry conferences, and broadcast media appearances.

 Speakers at this level shape the narrative of your event.
 They invest time in pre-event briefings, tailor content to your specific audience and challenges, and often stay for networking or a private leadership roundtable.